 Transport: From Tuzla there are frequent buses to Olovo (2 hours) and Sarajevo (3 hours)

 On the way from Tuzla to Sarajevo you will find the small town of Olovo that sees few foreign visitors.
 This is a truly off the beaten path destination and there is in fact not much to do in the town itself.
-However, Olovo is surrounded by stunning mountains and beautiful landscapes that makes it a great base for some trekking in the surrounding hills where you can get a glimpse of Bosnia’s incredible nature.
+However, Olovo is surrounded by stunning mountains that makes it a great base for some trekking in the surrounding hills.

 Olovo is in the Krivaja river valley and at the confluence of two other rivers.
-There are several termal springs in the area where the waters are believed to have healing powers.
-The Aquaterm spa in the centre of Olovo is believed to cure rheumatics and neurological problems among others.
+There are several thermal springs in the area where the waters are believed to have healing powers.
+The Aquaterm spa in the centre of Olovo is believed to cure rheumatism and neurological problems among others.
 The amazing nature and landscapes remain the main draw of Olovo though.

 Some of the mountain paths are part of the via dinarica, a long distance hiking trail that is being developed to increase ecotourism in the region.
 It crosses the Dinaric Alps through several countries in the Balkans.
 National Geographic rated the via dinarica as one of the best destinations in 2017.

 I really enjoyed the small hikes we did by simply following the paths up the hill where we were awarded with beautiful views on the town below.
 Olovo is a safe area to walk around, but it is important you stay on the paths.
 Sadly, mines are still a problem if you venture deep into the forests around Olovo.

 Transport: from Olovo’s bus station there are several buses to Sarajevo (1 – 2 hours)

 It is easy to love Sarajevo with its charming old town and surrounding hills.
 It’s an incredibly diverse city full of history.